12 Tips to ace your legal career

 The SRA is another story.

-It is always overlooked.
+It is often overlooked.

-The SRA tells you how to create or kill any injunction, specific relief or declaration.
+The SRA tells you how to create or kill any injunction, specific relief, or declaration.

 Every injunction in this country is not regulated by the case called “American Dynamite”1American Cyanamid Co v Ethicon Ltd A.C.
 396; 1 All ER 504 (as one judge once told me, to my utter shock.
-Mercifully he has retired).
+Mercifully, he has retired).